 5. Validation/Seed Stage

 This is the stage where you have a prototype ready for your startup and you are looking forward to validating the potential demand for your startup’s product.
 This stage is also known as Proof of Concept, where you launch the prototype of the product to determine the market needs.
 And, to do this, you will be required to conduct the test of the product on potential customers and conduct field trials.

 Common funding options that startups can utilize at this stage are:

-No need to frown if you don’t have a rich-uncle and you can’t get enough cash from on your assets, you can always look for a wealthy non-relative.
-You can approach well-off individuals to invest in your startup in the exchange for an equity stake.
+No need to frown if you don’t have a rich uncle and you can’t get enough cash from your assets, you can always look for a wealthy non-relative.
+You can approach well-off individuals to invest in your startup in exchange for an equity stake.
 These investors are known as angel investors.
 Angel investors are generally the ones who are successful in a particular industry and looking for new opportunities in that same industry.

 There are angel investors who not only provide you with the finances to get your business off the ground but also share their experience.
 Moreover, they can also leverage their current contacts within an industry to open the doors for your startup.

-Here is a list of few organizations that put your business in contact with angel investors:
+Here is a list of a few organizations that put your business in contact with angel investors: